-A minimum of one return policy is required for all the products you sell on Shopping Actions.
-Return policies can be added via Merchant Center Returns section, via feeds, or, via the Content API.
+A minimum of one return policy is required for all the products you sell on Buy on Google.
+Return policies can be added via the "Returns" section in Merchant Center, via feeds, or via the Content API.

 The first return policy you create will be your default return policy.
 Additional return policies can be created by using labels to define groups of products, like electronics or apparel, and then applying specific return policies to those groups.
 These policies can be specified in the feed with the